 - Use a small notebook so that you can carry it easily with you

 - Use a notebook with good-quality pages, so that you enjoy writing on it.
-I use Thought Slots B6 notebook, which I purchased from Amazon.
+I use the Thought Slots B6 notebook, which I purchased from Amazon.

 - Use different colors for task, project_initial and person_initial, so that you can easily look for tasks by person or project.
-I use blue ink for tasks, green for project_initial and red for person_initial
+I use blue ink for tasks, green for project_initial, and red for person_initial